-The Statement of Revenues, Expenses, and Changes in Net Position accounts for all of the current year's revenues and expenses.
-This statement provides information on the District's operations over the past year and could be used to determine whether the District has recovered all of its costs through its rates and other charges.
+The Statement of Revenues, Expenses, and Changes in Net Position accounts for all current year's revenues and expenses.
+This statement provides information on the District's operations over the past year and could be used to determine whether the District has recovered all costs through rates and other charges.